 Dr. Tennant’s accomplishments have been nothing short of remarkable.
 Here is just a glimpse of his accomplishments throughout his career:

-- Holds patents on surgical instruments, intraocular lenses, and other devices, including the Tennant Biomodulator® PLUS and PRO;
+- Holds patents on surgical instruments, intraocular lenses, and other devices, including the Tennant BioModulator® PLUS & PRO and Tennant BioTransducer®.

-- Although not a Catholic, Dr. Tennant was awarded the Order of Saint Sylvester by Pope Benedict XVI in 2008 for his contributions in medicine;
+- Although not a Catholic, Dr. Tennant was awarded the Order of Saint.
+Sylvester by Pope Benedict XVI in 2008 for his contributions to medicine.